Mark Fletcher

 Choosing a Therapist

-Looking for a therapist is a courageous step in exploring concerns that are currently upsetting you.
-Perhaps you feel anxious or critical about sharing these concerns with someone else or worried about what comes next.
-Working with clients, I’ve found that people share similar themes such as feeling shame and a sense of worthlessness.
-Feeling that traumatic experiences or long-term health conditions or their painful bodies define them.
-Clients often express feeling angry shame and guilt, experiencing rejection, feeling hurt, alone, and insignificant.
-Feeling stuck in unfulfilling relationships, experiencing themselves as unseen, unheard or taken for granted.
-Believing themselves to be worthless and insignificant.
-Lacking purpose or feeling trapped in a role that no longer feels meaningful to them.
+Looking for a therapist is a courageous step in exploring concerns that are upsetting you.
+Perhaps you feel anxious or self-critical about sharing them with someone else, or worried about what comes next.
+Working with clients, I’ve found that people often share similar themes.
+Shame, and a sense of worthlessness.
+A feeling that traumatic experiences, long-term health conditions, or their painful bodies have come to define them.
+Anger, guilt, rejection, feeling hurt, alone, or insignificant.
+Feeling stuck in unfulfilling relationships, unseen, unheard, or taken for granted.
+Lacking a sense of purpose, or feeling trapped in a role that no longer holds meaning.

-If any of these themes resonate with you, then maybe you would benefit from working with me as your therapist.
+If any of these themes resonate with you, then you may find it helpful to work with me, online or face-to-face.

 About Me

-As a Person-Centred Experiential (P.C.E) practitioner, I passionately believe that an empathic, tender and compassionate space is the foundation of healing and change.
-I believe within this therapeutic space you will feel safe to explore the concerns that are upsetting you.
-By tuning into your feelings, body and thoughts, I also believe you will be able to feel less burdened, and more able to trust the wisdom that lives within you enabling you to experience freedom from the concerns that are bringing you to counselling.
+As a trauma-informed Person-Centred Experiential therapist, I believe that an empathic, tender and compassionate space is the ground from which healing and change can grow.
+Within it, you can feel safe to explore the concerns that are upsetting you.
+As you tune into your feelings, your body and your thoughts, the burden can begin to lighten, and you can come to trust the wisdom that already lives within you.

 What is PCE Therapy?

 Person-Centred Experiential Therapy is the contemporary version of the Person-Centred approach to counselling.
-Grounded in present-moment empathic attunement, relational dialogue, genuineness, and compassion, PCE provides a safe space for you to listen to the messages your inner feelings are telling you, to make sense of your emotions, and develop new life meanings.
+Grounded in present-moment empathic attunement, relational dialogue, genuineness, and compassion, I offer a safe space for you to listen to the messages your inner feelings are telling you, which can help you to make sense of your emotions, and develop new life meanings.

 PCE Therapy, Depression and Anxiety